petarxx99/OpenGL-legacy-demo/README.md

-# OpenGL-legacy-demo
-iks oks sa legacy OpenGL
+tic tac toe with legacy OpenGL

 When I am on Linux, I compile opengl/glfw projects like this: